jjvanzon/Circular-Language-Spec/constructs-drafts/encircle-language-summary.md

 In the end, a summary / cheat sheet might be made of the coding concepts and diagram syntax.

 How about only giving the diagram syntax, if the coding concept actually has its own syntax, not when the diagram expression just functions a clarification of the concept.
-That would sum up all the syntaxes in a list, and then derived concepts and uses of a concept might be distinguished from the main concepts, that would actually introduce syntax rules.
+That might sum up all the syntaxes in a list, and then derived concepts and uses of a concept might be distinguished from the main concepts, that might actually introduce syntax rules.

 JJ